 We envision an America where respite is readily available and easily accessible to all caregivers.

 The Lifespan Respite Task Force, established in 2000, is a coalition of over 100 national and state organizations which serves as a working group of the ARCH National Respite Coalition to develop and promote a national respite policy.
 The Task Force was a major force in passing the Lifespan Respite Act of 2006 and will continue to serve to ensure full funding for the program and to help oversee program implementation.
-For a list of participating organizations, click here.
+For a list of endorsing organizations at the time of passage in 2006, click here.

 Goals of the Lifespan Respite Task Force: